- Hours: Park is open all year, but the visitor is closed Thanksgiving1 and December 25

 Santa Cruz: A large portion of this island is owned by the Nature Conservancy and the National Park Service owns the rest, which is open to the public.
 This largest of the Channel Islands has been much changed by human habitation and ranching, but efforts are underway to return it to its natural state.
 Of the Channel Islands' 85 native plant species, nine occur only on Santa Cruz.

-Santa Rosa: The only island accessible by air, Santa Rosa is home to over 195 species of birds and the endemic spotted skunk.
+Santa Rosa: The only island accessible by air, Santa Rosa is home to more than 195 species of birds and the endemic spotted skunk.

 San Miguel: The westernmost and flattest island, San Miguel has a ghostly caliche forest (standing sand casts of long-gone plant roots and trunks).
 In winter, it's home to an estimated 50,000 elephant seals, who breed and pup here.